 The depreciable amount of all fixed assets, including buildings and capitalised lease assets but excluding freehold land, is depreciated on a straight-line basis over the asset's useful life to the entity commencing from the time the asset is held ready for use.
 Leasehold improvements are depreciated over the shorter of either the unexpired period of the lease or the estimated useful lives of the improvements.

 The depreciation rates used for each class of depreciable assets are:

-Class of Fixed Asset
+Class of Fixed Asset Depreciation Rate

-Furniture and equipment

-Motor Vehicles

-Depreciation Rate 10-40%